Stochastic Entanglement of Deterministic Origami Tentacles For Robust Robotic Grasping: Robust Object Grasping in Diverse Operation Conditions

-With an understanding of deterministic tentacle deformation and their stochastic tangling, we then study the universal gripping performance of a multi-tentacle system under different operating conditions, including in air under gravity, underwater with buoyancy force, and in space without gravity.
+With an understanding of deterministic tentacle deformation and their stochastic tangling, we then study the robust grasping performance of a multi-tentacle system under different operating conditions, including in air under gravity, underwater with buoyancy force, and in space without gravity.